Katja-Jagd/Protein_topology_prediction/README.md

 ## Data
 The data needed to run this program is stored in 5 files/folders

-  1) A csv file containing all protein ID's, there target values, lengths and information about which proteins belong to each fold for cross validation.
+  1) A csv file containing all protein ID's, their target values, lengths and information about which proteins belong to each fold for cross validation.
   2) A numpy file just containing the protein ID's
   3) A file containing the predictions of the SOTA model DeepTMHMM
   4) A folder containing the 5 trained models from the 5-fold cross validation